radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ### Port

 Port that the server is listening on.
-If you want to use host discovery, you can either leave the port blank (and the first server found, no matter what port it is listening on, is used), or enter a specific port (e.g. if you want to access the global catalog or an SSL port).

 ### Bind DN